The NTU Partitioned Matching Game for International Kidney Exchange Programs: Introduction

 \subsection{Preliminaries}

 For a positive integer $k$, we use the notation $[k]=\{1,2,\dots,k\}$.
-The \emph{NTU partitioned matching game} is defined by a graph $G = (V;E)$ and a partition $V = V_1 \cup V_2 \cup \dots \cup V_m$ of $V$, where $m$ is the number of players.
-Each class of this partition corresponds to a player of the game; we say that the vertices in $V_i$ belong to player $i\in [m]$ (sometimes we identify the player and the set and say that player $i$ has size $|V_i|$).
+An instance $I$ of the \emph{NTU Partitioned Matching Game} is defined by a tuple $(G,\partition)$, where $G = (V;E)$ is a graph and $\partition=(V_1, V_2, \dots, V_m)$ is a partition of $V$ into $m$ disjoint subsets, where $m$ is the number of players.
+Each class of this partition corresponds to a player; we say that the vertices in $V_i$ belong to player $i\in [m]$ (sometimes we identify the player and the set and say that player $i$ has size $|V_i|$).
 If each $V_i$ has size 2, then the problem is called the \emph{NTU matching game with couples}.

-Given a matching $M$ in $G$, the utility of $M$ for player $i$ is defined by $u_i(M)=|V(M)\cap V_i|$, where $V(M)$ denotes the vertex set of $M$, i.e. the utility is the number of vertices of $V_i$ covered by $M$.
+Given a matching $M$ in $G$, the utility of $M$ for player $i$ is defined by $u_i(M)=|V(M)\cap V_i|$, where $V(M)$ denotes the vertex set of $M$; i.e., the utility is the number of vertices of $V_i$ covered by $M$.

-A coalition $\{ i_1, i_2,\dots,i_k \}$ of players is \emph{strongly blocking} for the matching $M$ if there exists a matching $M'$ in the induced subgraph $G[V_{i_1} \cup V_{i_2}\cup \dots \cup V_{i_k}]$ such that $u_{i_j}(M')>u_{i_j}(M)$ for every $j \in [k]$.
-Similarly, a coalition $\{ i_1, i_2,\dots, i_k\}$ of players is \emph{weakly blocking} for a matching $M$ if there exists a matching $M'$ in the induced subgraph $G[V_{i_1} \cup V_{i_2}\cup \dots \cup V_{i_k}]$ such that $u_{i_j}(M') \geq u_{i_j}(M)$ for every $j \in [k]$, and $u_{i_j}(M') > u_{i_j}(M)$ for at least one $j \in [k]$.
+A coalition $\mathcal{P}=\{ i_1, i_2,\dots,i_k \}$ of players is \emph{strongly blocking} for the matching $M$ if there exists a matching $M'$ in the induced subgraph $G[V_{i_1} \cup V_{i_2}\cup \dots \cup V_{i_k}]$ such that $u_{i_j}(M')>u_{i_j}(M)$ for every $j \in [k]$.
+Similarly, a coalition $\mathcal{P}=\{ i_1, i_2,\dots, i_k\}$ of players is \emph{weakly blocking} for a matching $M$ if there exists a matching $M'$ in the induced subgraph $G[V_{i_1} \cup V_{i_2}\cup \dots \cup V_{i_k}]$ such that $u_{i_j}(M') \geq u_{i_j}(M)$ for every $j \in [k]$, and $u_{i_j}(M') > u_{i_j}(M)$ for at least one $j \in [k]$.

 In the NTU setting, a matching $M$ is in the \emph{weak core} if there is no strongly blocking coalition for it, and it is in the \emph{strong core} if there is no weakly blocking coalition.
 It is easy to see that if $M$ is in the strong core, then it is also in the weak core.
 Deciding whether a given matching $M$ is in the strong or weak core is a problem in coNP, since a blocking coalition, together with the matching $M'$ that certifies the blocking, is a suitable witness.